There are currently 4 comments and 0 photos online for this walk.

-The walk takes you over many stiles and is all off road.
+The walk takes you over many stiles, many of which have tight fence surrounds so all but the smallest of dogs may need a lift over.
+The route is all off road.
 If walking after wet weather, you might want to wear wellies as the path through the woods may be wet and muddy.
-You will be sharing most of the fields with livestock (both sheep and cattle) so take particular care with dogs.
+You will be sharing most of the fields with livestock (sheep, cattle and horses) so take particular care with dogs.
 If you are looking for refreshments, Thrupp has a pub and tea room.
+Allow 1.5 hours.

 From Oxford, head north a few miles to Kidlington.
 Take the main road through Kidlington (A4260) and out heading north.
 Approximately a mile north of Kidlington, turn right signposted Thrupp.
 Take the road all the way to its end, taking you over a small canal drawbridge.
 There is a car park here (behind Annie's Tea Room), and also parking alongside.
 Approximate postcode OX5 1JZ.
 There is also a pub in Thrupp called The Boat, just a short 5 minute walk from the tea room.